hangedmandesign/merrow/README.md

 # QuestPatchBuild.cs Code Structure
 * UI-object list building functions.
-* *BuildPatch*: Assemble Quest 64 randomizer content into *patchcontent* hexadecimal string, convert to bytestream and export as IPS, export spoiler log.
+* *BuildPatch*: Assemble Quest 64 randomizer content into *patchcontent* hexadecimal string, convert to bytestream and either directly patch Z64 or export as IPS, and export spoiler log.
 This section should not contain any randomization.
 * A few minor data handling functions for item randomization purposes.

 # HackFunctions.cs Code Structure